-, ensure that the check box for the required Metadata group is ticked and scroll to the Metadata group.
+Ensure that the check box for the required Metadata group is ticked and scroll to that Metadata group.
 The value displayed in the Metadata field should be -- Multiple Values --.

 Right click on the Metadata field name to show a Delete button.
 Click on the Delete button.
 The Metadata field will disappear from the screen.